+Town Center (please see the Town Center Development section below);

+Service Centers:

+Office Complexes:

-Town Center; Service Centers; Office Complexes; Commercial Recreation Centers; and Neighborhood Commercial Sites.
+Commercial Recreation Centers; and

+Neighborhood Commercial Sites.

 At this time, it is apparent that there are commercial areas of the City that do not clearly fall into the categories listed above.
 For that reason, the Planning Commission and City Council are continuing to discuss potential changes to commercial land designations.
 More changes to the commercial designations of the Comprehensive Plan are expected with the completion of the City's Transportation Systems Plan in the months ahead.